 We do a lot of research before leaving home on the route we’re going to take from the airport to our first night’s accommodation.
 Google Maps and Google Street is really useful for this.
 In most places the airport is a long way from anywhere, often without safe cycling routes.
 When you have children with you, you need to be very careful that you’re not asking them to cycle a long distance after a tiring flight.

 We usually have to take trains or airport shuttles, and have always found that people will help us get the bikes and children on board.
 Up to now we’ve never been refused entry, but we do always check up in advance that bikes are allowed on board.

 If you can’t get to your first night’s accommodation by public transport or by cycling then you can book a mini-van from a local taxi company, and assemble your bikes when you get to your accommodation.

 Any final hints and tips for something thinking of taking their kids and bikes on a plane?

 You need to be very thick skinned!
 There will be times when you, your bikes, luggage and children are blocking other people’s way and there is nothing you can do about it.

 You also need to be very well organised both in your travel arrangements and packing.
 You must be able to carry everything you take, so take the essentials only.

-Don’t be too ambitious about how far you can cycle – remember it’s all about the journey, and not to the end destination (more about that in my next post!)
+Don’t be too ambitious about how far you can cycle – remember it’s all about the journey, and not to the end destination.

 Finally, only go on an overseas camping and cycling family holiday if you’re OK with uncertainty.
 We’ve found that everything always sorts itself out in the end, but at times you have to take a deep breath and cope with whatever challenge comes your way.